NATO Enhanced Forward Presence

 The troops serving in the multinational battalion battle groups rotate every six months and train and operate with their host nations' militaries.

 Multinational Battalion Battle Group Estonia

 Belgium

 The Belgian Army contributes a 269-soldier strong Belgian Land Component armoured infantry company from the Chasseurs Ardennais with support elements and HQ staff officers.

 Denmark and Iceland

-Additionally the Danish Army will deploy a mechanized force by 2018 at the latest.
+The Danish Army will deploy a mechanized force by 2018 at the latest.
 Three brigade HQ support personnel from the Royal Danish Army and 1 strategic communications civilian from the Icelandic defence forces have also been stationed in Estonia.

 France

 The British unit will be supported by a mixed battle group from the French Army's 9th Light Armoured Marine Brigade consisting of a mechanized infantry company from the 2nd Marine Infantry Regiment equipped with VBCI infantry fighting vehicles, artillery from the 11th Marine Artillery Regiment equipped with CAESAR self-propelled howitzers, and combat engineers from the 6th Engineer Regiment, with a company of Leclerc main battle tanks from the 7th Armoured Brigade's 1st Chasseurs Regiment attached for the deployment.